mayorD19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-A script that lists environment variables.
 5-A script that lists all local variables and environment variables, and functions.
 6-A script that creates a new local variable.
+7-A script that creates a new global variable.